nimbling/Nimbling_Scripts/README.md

 3. Hammerspoon shows a menu bar icon.
 Click it to "open config" this will open your init.lua
 4. paste the following four lines there (the rest of it can be empty)
 * **the Illustratorscriptsfolder =** bit points to the path where you unzipped the zip,
-* do not "escape" spaces or special characters
+* do not "escape" spaces or special characters but keep the quotes before and after
-* include the "trailing slash"
+* include the slash on the end

 *Illustratorscriptsfolder = "/Users/username/Illustrator Scripts/"
 package.path=Illustratorscriptsfolder.."?.lua"..";"..package.path